 Early Academic Year Meeting

-Categorical residents meet with the assigned advisor for a portfolio review twice per year.
+Categorical residents meet with the assigned advisor for a portfolio review throughout the year.
 The advisor may also meet with residents on his/her team at various times, depending on needs and performance.

 Residents meet with our program director or associate program directors several times per year to review individual resident goals and performance.
 Since instructive feedback is a two-way street, directors always welcome suggestions for program improvement.